Almost Envy-Free Allocations with Connected Bundles: EF1 existence for two agents

 Based on a known characterization of graphs admitting a bipolar numbering, we characterize this class in terms of forbidden substructures.
 We then show that these forbidden structures are also forbidden for EF1: if a graph contains such a structure, we can exhibit an additive valuation profile for which no EF1 allocation exists.

-\begingroup As a simple example, consider the star with three leaves, which is the smallest connected graph that does not have a bipolar numbering.
-Suppose there are two agents with identical additive valuations that value each item at 1.
+As a simple example, consider the star with three leaves, which is the smallest connected graph that does not have a bipolar numbering.

+Take two agents with identical additive valuations that value each item at 1.
 Any connected allocation must allocate three items to one agent, and a single item to the other agent.
-No such allocation is EF1, since the agent with the singleton bundle envies the other agent, even up to one good.
-This star is an example of what we call a \textit{trident}, and forms a forbidden substructure.
-Informally, the forbidden substructures take one of two forms.
-A graph $G$ fails to admit a bipolar numbering, and fails to guarantee EF1 for two agents, iff either \begin{enumerate}[leftmargin=20pt] \item[(a)] there exists a vertex $s$ whose removal from $G$ leaves three or more connected components, or \item[(b)] there are subgraphs $C, P_1, P_2, P_3$ of $G$ such that (i) $G$ is the union of these subgraphs, (ii) the subgraphs $P_1,P_2,P_3$ are vertex-disjoint, (iii) $C$ has exactly one vertex is common with $P_i$, $i=1,2,3$, and (iv) no edge joins a vertex from one of these four subgraphs to a different one. \end{enumerate}
+Then the latter agent envies the former agent, even up to one good.
+This star is an example of a forbidden substructure called a trident, which takes one of two forms, illustrated in Figure~\ref{fig:trident}. \begin{definition} A graph $G$ \textit{contains a trident} if either \begin{enumerate} \item[(a)] there is a vertex $s$ whose removal from $G$ leaves three or more connected components (a \emph{type I} trident), or \item[(b)] there are subgraphs $C, P_1, P_2, P_3$ of $G$ such that (i) $P_1,P_2,P_3$ are vertex-disjoint, (ii) each $P_i$ contains at least two vertices, (iii) $C$ has exactly one \emph{contact vertex} $s_i$ in common with $P_i$, $i=1,2,3$, and (iv) for $i=1,2,3$, removal of vertex $s_i$ from $G$ disconnects $P_i \setminus \{ s_i \}$ from $C \setminus \{ s_i \}$ (hence from the other two $P_j$) in $G$ (a \emph{type II} trident). \end{enumerate} \end{definition}